RMoraffah/NLP-Papers/README.md

 # Phase 2: Automated Data Creation

+### Final dataset can be found at [this link](https://drive.google.com/drive/folders/1m_xmnU3XAKvzLStDeqtW3dee6KXU9s9U?usp=sharing)
++ We each were to extract 10K datapoints from different datasets so we can build a robust model.
++ Data Integration for all tasks is done by <code>Raha Moraffah</code>
 ### Diagram of Distribution
 | Name | Dataset directory | Specification
 | --- | --- | --- |